dashpay/dash-wallet/wallet/README.md

 ### DEBUGGING

-Wallet file for Testnet can be pulled from an (even un-rooted) device using
+Wallet file for Testnet can be pulled from an (even un-rooted) device using:

 	adb pull /data/data/hashengineering.darkcoin.wallet/files/wallet-protobuf-testnet

-Log messages can be viewed by
+Log messages can be viewed by:

     adb logcat

 The app can send extensive debug information.
-Use Options > Settings > Report Issue and follow the dialog.
+Use **Options > Settings > Report Issue** and follow the dialog.
 In the generated e-mail, replace the support address with yours.